 For Aristotle, perfection is always perfection according to a kind, and perfection according to a kind is understood in such a way as to be actually achievable.
 The Greeks in general had a concept of blamelessness that was considered to be achievable.
 The world could do with a lot less blame; we should learn from this.

 I would say you are blameless if you have done all that is within your power (and you are a hero if you in a meaningful way actually take responsibility for things that are beyond your power).
-If you really act from a disposition to recognize others as independent of myself and your wishes — as one would a friend — and are reasonably attentive to circumstances, then you cannot reasonably be faulted for your actions, and your conduct will be blameless.
+If you really act from a disposition to recognize others as independent of yourself and your wishes — as one would a friend — and are reasonably attentive to circumstances, then you cannot reasonably be faulted for your actions, and your conduct will be blameless.
 If one has been well socialized, being blameless is not really all that hard.

 A blameless person can be wrong, and can even do things for which apology is appropriate (because of an actual bad effect, not any blameworthiness).
 But if you consistently recognize others as independent of your wishes and take reasonable care that your words and deeds are appropriate to the situation, then you are blameless.